-The quality control applied to the MCS temperature profiles is described in Lewis et al. (2007).
-Profiles marked as bad by the retrieval algorithm are automatically rejected, with remaining retrievals filtered to remove any profiles that contain a temperature below 130 K (lower than the CO2 condensation temperature), or temperatures above 300 K in the lower atmosphere (falling linearly to 220 K at 40 km altitude).
-This additional filtering is applied in order to remove excessively high or low temperatures which may cause problems with the model's physical schemes, and also removes some of the retrievals affected by possible systematic errors in the radiometric calibration.
-After quality control, around 7.5 million temperature profiles retrieved by the MCS instrument are available for assimilation into the MGCM.
+The quality control applied to the MCS temperature profiles is largely described in Lewis et al. (2007).
+Profiles marked as bad by the retrieval algorithm are automatically rejected, with remaining retrievals filtered to set any temperatures that drop below the CO2 condensation temperature to be at the CO2 condensation temperature.
+After quality control, around 735,000 temperature profiles retrieved by the MCS instrument are available for assimilation into the MGCM.

 Quality control for the derived MCS column dust optical depth retrievals is fully described in Montabone et al. (2015) and briefly detailed here.
 Estimates of the MCS column dust optical depth can be fairly inaccurate if the lowest retrieved level of dust opacity is above ~20 km altitude, depending on the time of the year and the dust/water ice conditions.
 The dataset therefore largely consists of nighttime retrievals that correspond to dust extinction profiles with valid values at or below 25 km altitude, and only retrievals with local times between 12 p.m. and 6 p.m. when the corresponding extinction profile has valid values at or below 8 km altitude are accepted.
-Finally, estimates of column dust optical depth where the temperature profile dropped below the condensation temperature of carbon dioxide at some pressure levels are rejected, because CO_2 ice opacity is currently not taken into account in the retrieval algorithm but can affect retrievals of dust opacity at those levels.
-During the time period covered by the MCS instrument, around 4 million column dust optical depth retrievals are assimilated into the MGCM to produce the final reanalysis product.
+Finally, estimates of column dust optical depth where the temperature profile dropped below the condensation temperature of carbon dioxide at some pressure levels are rejected, because CO2 ice opacity is currently not taken into account in the retrieval algorithm but can affect retrievals of dust opacity at those levels.
+During the time period covered by the MCS instrument, around 445,000 column dust optical depth retrievals are assimilated into the MGCM to produce the final reanalysis product.